TryHackMe - VulnNet: Active

 run SharpHound

-I copied the BloodHound ZIP into the Enterprise-Share SMB share so I could access it locally:
+I copied the BloodHound ZIP into the Enterprise-Share SMB share:

 copy BloodHound data into Enterprise-Share